Lionel Messi picks MLS's Inter Miami in a move that stuns soccer after exit from Paris Saint-Germain

 “We are pleased that Lionel Messi has stated that he intends to join Inter Miami and Major League Soccer this summer,” read a statement from MLS.
 “Although work remains to finalize a formal agreement, we look forward to welcoming one of the greatest soccer players of all time to our league.”

-The seven-time Ballon d’Or winner — the trophy given annually to the best player in the world — makes his move after two years with Paris Saint-Germain.
+The seven-time Ballon d’Or winner — the trophy given annually to the world's best player — makes his move after two years with Paris Saint-Germain.
 At 35, Messi has nothing left to prove in the game and filled the only significant unchecked box on his resume back in December by leading Argentina to the World Cup title.

 And now he comes to MLS, and a team that is struggling — last place in the Eastern Conference, just a few days removed from the firing of coach Phil Neville (who was hand-picked by Beckham two years ago).

 Messi’s decision to play in the U.S. might be the biggest boost ever for American soccer on the pro stage.
-Some of the game’s biggest names — Pele, Thierry Henry, Beckham himself — have come to the U.S. toward the end of their careers, but landing a player still no worse than near the pinnacle of his game and just a few months removed from hoisting a World Cup is simply huge.
+Some of the game’s biggest names — Pelé, Franz Beckenbauer, Thierry Henry and Beckham himself — have come to the U.S. toward the end of their careers, but landing a player still no worse than near the pinnacle of his game and just a few months removed from hoisting a World Cup is simply huge.

-“This is obviously the biggest signing that they've brought in,” said U.S. men's national team player Walker Zimmerman, who plays in MLS for Nashville SC.
+“This is obviously the biggest signing that they've brought in,” said Nashville defender Walker Zimmerman, a U.S. national team regular.
 “It's kind of reminiscent of Beckham when he came originally.
 You saw how the league has kind of changed in the 15 years since he arrived, and hopefully 15 years from now we're seeing all the growth from this addition to the league.
 I think it's a great thing.
 I think it'll be great for the sport in this country, especially ahead of the 2026 World Cup.
 And I'm excited to play against him.”

 And now, his story will have a Miami chapter.